MacKaSL/swift-template/README.md

 # swift-template

-## This is a swift based template I used when I create a new project.
+## This is a swift based template I use when I create a new project.